batdowg/cbs/CONTEXT.md

 - “KT Staff” is a derived condition; any stored boolean is deprecated and must not drive logic.
 - CSA password default is **`KTRocks!CSA`**; other participants **`KTRocks!`**.
 - Contractor menu/capabilities updated per §1.2/§1.5.
-- Materials dashboard documented to current behavior.
+- Materials dashboard documented to current behavior (default hides Closed workshops via the Workshop Status filter).
 - Session detail pages render a minimal order view for materials-only sessions and guard full details with `{% if not session.materials_only %}`; workshop-type and facilitator sections now use `{% if %}` guards to avoid null dereferences.
 - Added no-op Alembic revision `0053_cert_template_badge_image` to maintain migration continuity for certificate-template badge filenames.
 - Material Settings items include a **Quantity basis** (`Per learner`/`Per order`) stored on `materials_options` and used wherever the item is selected.